FiniteSingularity/obs-quick-access-utility/README.md

 Dynamic docks have all of the same functionality/options of a manual dock, but are generated on the fly as you change scenes.
 A dynamic dock will show you all sources, including those in nested scenes that are being displayed from the current scene.

 ### Search Dock
-A search dock does excatly what you would think- giving you a search input to find a particular needle in the haystack of sources in your OBS.
+A search dock does exactly what you would think- giving you a search input to find a particular needle in the haystack of sources in your OBS.
 As you type characters in the search field, the search dock will match on source name, type, file path, URL, and filters.

 ![Search Dock](.github/assets/images/search-dock.png)